From good to great: Top traits of outstanding teachers

 7. Love What You’re Doing

-Teaching is not for wimps or for people who can’t think of anything else to do.
-Great teachers have a calling, and go in every day wanting, planning and striving to make a difference in their students’ lives.
-They use all their creativity to think of new ways to connect with their students and help them learn.
+Teaching is not for wimps.
+Great teachers have a calling, and go in every day hoping to make a difference in students’ lives.
+Use creativity to think of new ways to connect with students and help them learn.